-Exporter Deletion
+Removing Exporter

-- You need to have administrator privileges in order to delete exporters. - Deleting an exporter that is still operational may disrupt deduplication.
+- You need to have administrator privileges in order to remove exporters. - Removing an exporter that is operational may disrupt deduplication.
 Read more.

 During the course of work, you might have old exporters that no longer send NetFlow data but they are still available in the tree.
 For this reason, you might want to clean them up.
 To do so: